repasscloud/lunavpn-www/app/content/english/pages/faq.md

 If you encounter any issues with auto-updates or need further assistance, please refer to the WireGuard Support Team for help.

-### Why doesn’t my LunaVPN app notify me that a new version is available?
+### Why doesn’t LunaVPN notify me that a new version of WireGuard is available?

 At LunaVPN, we prioritise your privacy and choice.
 By default, we do not contact our customers to notify them of new releases.
-We believe in giving you control over updates, and you must opt-in to receive notifications about new versions.
+We believe in giving you control over updates.

 To download the latest version of the LunaVPN app, please visit [our website](/downloads/ "WireGuard download client page") and manually check for updates.
 This approach ensures that you have full control over the update process, allowing you to choose when to upgrade your app.